 What level is the course and do I need any particular skills?

 This is an intermediate course.
-It is for learners moving on from the beginners’ course or for those knitters who feel they are a little rusty and want to improve their existing knitting skills.
+It is ideal for learners moving on from the beginners’ course and for knitters who feel they are a little rusty and want to build upon their existing knitting skills.

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

 This course is practical, with learning achieved through repetition and practicing advanced techniques of hand knitting.
 You will be taken through the techniques with a group demonstration and then individually when necessary to produce your samples.
 Each student is encouraged to keep a knitting techniques folder or book for samples, swatches and, any note taking you find useful.

 There will be recommendations for relevant books and shops and a resources list to help you develop your skills outside the class.
 Students are encouraged to practice each new technique in between sessions to ensure progression and, research knitting patterns and designs in order to create an understanding of the techniques and textures they want to achieve.

 Are there any other costs?
 Is there anything I need to bring?